-Most apartment blocks have shared internal space and they will be maintained (ie cleaned) by a management company or by an appointed contractor if Moat own the building.
-You and your neighbours are asked to keep these areas clean and tidy and free from any obstruction.
+Most apartment blocks have shared internal space and they will be maintained (i.e cleaning) by a management company or by an appointed contractor if Moat own the building.
+You and your neighbours are asked to keep these areas clean and tidy.
 Items left in communal areas (corridors, stairwells etc) will be removed as they can cause a fire safety risk.
 Your service charges will include a charge relating to the upkeep and maintenance of any shared or communal (internal and external) areas.
-If you cause any damage to these areas, you will be recharged.
+If you cause any damage to these areas you will be recharged.